Codecademy/docs/content/javascript/concepts/arrays/terms/filter/filter.md

 ---
 Title: ".filter()"
-Description: "Creates a new array with all elements that pass the test implemented by the provided function."
+Description: "Creates a new array with all elements that pass the test from the provided function."
 Subjects:
   - "Web Development"
   - "Computer Science"